In Our Fathers’ Footsteps (IOFF)

-The Canadian Remembrance Torch accompanied IOFF participants through The Netherlands and took part in a special “passing the Torch to the next generation” ceremony with Princess Margriet at Het Loo Palace in Apeldoorn.
+The (physical) Canadian Remembrance Torch will lead IOFF participants through The Netherlands and take part in special ceremonies.

 In Our Fathers’ Footsteps: Documentary